You are here

 Introduction

 The NGO Working Group on the Security Council is a group of about thirty-five NGO representatives whose organizations have a special interest in Council matters.
-Founded in its present form in 1997, the group now organizes off-the-record briefings almost every week with one of the ambassadors on the Security Council.
+Founded in its present form in 1997, the group now organizes off-the-record briefings with ambassadors on the Security Council.
 The group also meets from time to time with top UN officials and occasionally also with ministers, parliamentarians and NGO experts.
 Group members include many large international NGOs in the fields of humanitarian relief, human rights, disarmament, global governance and development.
 The NGO side has high-level representation, including heads of agency, senior officers or respected NGO representatives.
 The meetings take place primarily with the Permanent Representative, either in missions or in NGO conference rooms.

 NGOs' Interest in the Council

 NGOs have a large stake in the work of the Council.
 The Council's decisions directly affect the core programs of many NGOs.
 NGOs need good information on the Council and its work, so as to better plan and carry out their policy.
 NGOs also have important information, expertise and experience that they want to offer the Council, to influence its thinking on policy matters.
 This is particularly true of human rights and humanitarian organizations that are directly in the field during complex emergencies.
-But it is true of a wide range of other NGOs as well.
+Further, both the UN and member states turn to NGOs as partners and service contractors, as well as policy-innovators, in emergency and post-emergency situations under the Council's authority.

 Council Members' Interest in Dialogue with NGOs

 Council members have found that NGOs can provide valuable field information from their contacts in crisis areas, helping to improve their delegations' awareness of the issues and contributing to the Council's policy-making process.
 In many cases, NGOs may even be directly involved in UN field programs.
-The Department of Political Affairs often draws on NGO sources when it prepares Council briefing papers, suggesting the potentially unique quality of this information.
+The Department of Political and Peacebuilding Affairs often draws on NGO sources when it prepares Council briefing papers, suggesting the potentially unique quality of this information.

 A Brief History of the NGO Working Group

-In early 1995, a group of NGOs came together in New York to organize the NGO Working Group on the Security Council.
+In early 1995 a group of NGOs came together in New York to organize the NGO Working Group on the Security Council.
 A number of delegations gave encouragement to this initiative and several public meetings took place.
 The Working Group became increasingly active in 1997, as the group began a regular series of meetings with Council ambassadors.
 In addition to the ten elected members, all five permanent members agreed to meet with the Working Group.

 The Working Group also organizes informal contacts between NGOs, delegates, experts and others.
 It occasionally organizes small private meetings or lunches.
 And it helps to circulate documentation and information about the Council to the NGO community and the wider public.